 If you live in a house that’s divided over which barbecue style is best, make peace at Famous Dave’s.
 Not only can you choose the type of meat, but you can choose your sauce as well.
 Dave’s truly has something for everyone.

 From seafood and coleslaw to cheeseburgers and steaks, Fatcat Fish & Grill offers fresh-cooked food at a reasonable price.

 Fernando’s Restaurant & Cantina

-Family-owned and operated, Fernando’s serves up classic Tex-Mex with a twist.
-The self-serve salsa bar caters to the tastes of even the most delicate diner.
+Family-owned and -operated, Fernando’s serves up classic Tex-Mex with a twist.
+The self-serve salsa bar caters to the taste of even the most delicate diner.
 From spicy to mild, zesty to sweet, there’s something for everyone, even cucumber and chipotle salsa.

 2740 Westhaven Village

-From the old-fashioned grilled onion burgers and array of sandwiches, to salads, seafood and ice cream treats, Furrbie’s has something for everyone.
+You’ll find old-fashioned grilled onion burgers and an array of sandwiches, salads, seafood and ice cream treats at Furrbie’s.
 Hot dog enthusiasts will love the famous Nathan’s Hot Dogs, the originals from Coney Island, New York made with 100 percent Kosher American Beef.
 Looking to cool off?
-Choose from seven fruity-flavored ice treats.
+Choose from fruity-flavored ice treats or ice cream.